pilothobs/Trading_system/DEVELOPMENT_NOTES.md

 - Secondary backup to Google Drive for complete project state
 - Automated backups triggered by changes or on a schedule
 - Retention policy to manage backup storage efficiently
+- Sensitive files (like .env with API keys) are explicitly included in Google Drive backups

 ## Usage Examples